st0pp3r/awesome-soc-analyst/README.md

  - [URLEncoder](https://www.urlencoder.org/) - URL encoder and decoder.
  - [explainshell.com](https://explainshell.com/) - Write down a command-line to see the help text that matches each argument
  - [Crontab Guru](https://crontab.guru) - The quick and simple editor for cron schedule expressions.
- - [Subnet Calculator](https://mxtoolbox.com/subnetcalculator.aspx) -  Enter a subnet range (CIDR) and see IP address information about that range.
+ - [MXToolbox Subnet Calculator](https://mxtoolbox.com/subnetcalculator.aspx) -  Enter a subnet range (CIDR) and see IP address information about that range.
  - [EpochConverter](https://www.epochconverter.com/) - Epoch & Unix Timestamp Conversion Tools.
  - [Cyberchef](https://cyberchef.org/) - Data transformation.
  - [10 minute mail](https://10minutemail.com/) - Can be used for registrations.